Signbank/FinSL-signbank/README.md

 ### Contribution guidelines ###

-Right now this repository is not up for contribution, because this might not be actively maintained.
+This repository might not be actively maintained and that makes contribution a little harder.

-However, you can fork this and make your own version.

 * Writing tests

+If you are willing to contribute to this repository, writing tests would be a good way to help.

+Before doing anything, contact the admin of this repository for discussion.

 * Code review
 * Other guidelines